TommyTheHuman/MeepleStats/README.md

 ## 🌍 Environment Variables

-Create a `.env` file and define the following:
+Create a `.env` file and define the following for the backend:

 ```ini
 BGG_USERNAME=your_boardgamegeek_username